-With colleagues drawn from across the University and PhD researchers, he manages the Rural Security Research Group which focuses on rural crime and modern slavery in agricultural systems both in the UK and overseas.
+With colleagues drawn from across the University and Ph.D. researchers, he manages the Rural Resilience Research Group (3RG) which focuses on stressors in the rural environment such as climate change, farm crime, and modern slavery in agricultural systems both in the UK and overseas.

 Chartered Geographer of the Royal Geographical Society